-UT CSC 216 Introduction to Data Structures
+CSC 216 UT Introduction to Data Structures

 This course is an introduction to data structures and their associated algorithms.
 The data structures discussed will include stacks, queues, lists, and trees.
 Data structures applications include sorting techniques, hash tables, sparse matrix representation, and priority queues.
 An object-oriented programming language is used in this course.
-Note: This course is offered on the basis of demand.
-Students interested in taking this course should contact the School Dean at 250-561-5815.